Facebook Instagram Pinterest

 Windhoek gingerbread house, erm, I mean Christuskirche

-If you do have some time to kill in the city (and the will to do so), head to the area around Christuskirche—a Hansel and Gretel-looking church in the middle of roundabout.
+If you do have some time to kill in the city (and the will to do so) in your Namibia itinerary, head to the area around Christuskirche—a Hansel and Gretel-looking church in the middle of roundabout.
 It’s an iconic Lutheran church that’s fun (or funny) to look at.

 The church is right by Parliament Gardens, a nice park area that’s worth a little wander, and the Independence Museum, with architecture that’s in severe juxtaposition to that of the Christuskirche.
 If you want to learn something about the Namibian colonial struggle, head into the museum.